Ericdowney/SignalVisualizer/README.md

 ![Signal Visualizer plugin toolbar.
 Clear graph and Generate graph buttons.](./images/SignalVisualizerToolbarScreenshot.png)

+### Arrange Nodes Toggle

+The "Arrange Nodes" toggle enables and disables automatic node arrangement when generating the graph.
+When enabled, `GraphEdit`'s `arrange_nodes()` function will be called once all graph nodes are generated.

+### Signal Details Toggle

+The "Signal Details" toggle enables and disables expanded formatting described below.
+When disabled, only the signal's name and corresponding function will be displayed in the graph nodes connections.

+### Opening Signals in Source

+The "Open" button that displays next to a signal's connected function will open the corresponding source file at the function's line number.

 ### Format

 In the signal graph and tree, the format is as follows: